 Fitbit app Challenge and Friends tips and tricks

 How to set yourself a challenge on Fitbit: For a little extra motivation, tap the Challenges tab at the bottom of your app screen > select one of the four challenges you want to take on.

-How to set yourself an Adventure on Fitbit: For those after a tougher challenge, Head to the Challenges tab > tap on Adventures > choose one of the six, from NYC 3.1 miles to the Pohono Trail, which requires you to walk 42,000 steps.
+How to set yourself an Adventure on Fitbit: For those after a tougher challenge, Head to the Challenges tab > choose from Adventure Races, which allows you to virtually race against your Fitbit friends or Solo Adventures that sees you challenge yourself.

 How to find Fitbit friends: Head to the Friends tab > click on Add Friends or the icon in the top right corner > search through your contacts, Facebook and email.
 To add a friend, tap the add button on the right once you have found them.
 You can also add a friend in the Dashboard by clicking on the "+" at the bottom of the screen > Add Friend.

 How to send a message to a Fitbit friend: Open the Friends tab > click on friend you want to message, cheer or taunt > select what you want to do.
 You'll also be able to see their top badges and a click on each badge will show you how many times they have earned it and when it was achieved.

 How to see how you're doing compared to your friends on Fitbit: To see the step leaderboard, head to the Friends tab and you'll be presented with how you are doing compared to your friends.
 It's a rolling leaderboard so no slacking or you'll be heading for the bottom.

 How to see your Fitbit messages: To see all your messages from your Fitbit friends, head to the Friends tab > tap messages on the top bar.